U22099/Summify/documentation.md

 **Features**

-* **Text Summarization:**  Users can paste or type in text content to generate a summary.
+* **Text Summarization/Explanation:**  Users can paste or type in text content to generate a summary.
-* **PDF Summarization:**  Users can upload PDF documents for summarization.
+* **PDF Summarization/Explanation:**  Users can upload PDF documents for summarization.
-* **Image Summarization:** Users can upload images for summarization, leveraging the Gemini API's image understanding capabilities.
+* **Image Summarization/Explanation:** Users can upload images for summarization, leveraging the Gemini API's image understanding capabilities.
 * **Flash Cards:**  Based on the input document, the application generates flash cards with key points, promoting learning and knowledge retention.
 * **Chat Interface:** Users can engage in a conversational chat interface to ask further questions about the summarized content.
 * **IndexedDB History:**  A user's history of summarized documents is stored locally using IndexedDB for easy access and reference.
-* **PDF Download:**  Users can download a PDF version of the generated summary for offline access and sharing.
+* **PDF Download:**  Users can download a PDF version of the generated summary pr explanation for offline access and sharing.

 **Technology Stack**